 One-Pot Vegan White Bean Shakshuka

-One-Pot Vegan White Bean Shakshuka- perfect for an easy weeknight meal, this vegan shakshuka only takes 30 minutes to make and is bursting with nutrients and flavor!
+One-Pot Vegan White Bean Shakshuka- Perfect for an easy weeknight meal, this vegan Shakshuka takes just 30 minutes to make and packs 28 grams of protein per serving!

 How do you guys feel about runny yolks?